Sauerkraut with carrot, onion, ginger, turnip and horseradish

 1/2 small onion

-1/4 cup horseradishhorseradish
+1/4 cup horseradish

 1/2 a turnip

-1 tsp. ginger rootginger
+1 tsp. ginger root

-1/2 tsp. caraway seedcaraway seeds
+1/2 tsp. caraway seed

-1/2 tsp. celery seedcelery seed
+1/2 tsp. celery seed

-1/2 tsp. red pepper flakesred pepper flakes
+1/2 tsp. red pepper flakes

-3 tbsp. coarse sea saltsea salt
+3 tbsp. coarse sea salt

-Peel, slice, dice and shred everything and layer in a large containerlarge container adding some of the salt over everything between layers.
+Peel, slice, dice and shred everything and layer in a large container adding some of the salt over everything between layers.

 Massage everything to help bring out liquids from the vegetables.
 You do not need to massage constantly.
 Give a short massage, cover and let sit for 10 – 20 minutes and repeat until you start getting some liquids.

-Transfer sauerkraut (and liquids) to a glass or ceramic fermentation containerfermentation container, pressing it down gently to encourage brine to cover all.
+Transfer sauerkraut (and liquids) to a glass or ceramic fermentation container, pressing it down gently to encourage brine to cover all.

-If your brine does not cover the vegetables, check again after 24 hours, pressing down on the vegetables gently with clean hands or a kraut pounderkraut pounder to bring out more brine.
+If your brine does not cover the vegetables, check again after 24 hours, pressing down on the vegetables gently with clean hands or a kraut pounder to bring out more brine.

 After 48 hours if you still do not have enough brine, mix 1 cup water with 5 grams of sea salt and stir to dissolve before adding to your sauerkraut.